cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 )
 ```

-Now it is time to allow Checkers module the access to the Leaderboard module.
-Therefore look for the `app.CheckersKeeper` in `app/app.go` and modify it in order to include `app.LeaderboardKeeper`:
+Now it is time to allow the checkers module access to the leaderboard module.
+Therefore, look for the `app.CheckersKeeper` in `app/app.go` and modify it in order to include `app.LeaderboardKeeper`:

 ```golang
 app.CheckersKeeper = *checkersmodulekeeper.NewKeeper(